vers run-commit

 Examples

-Start from commit ID
+Start from commit key

-With custom aliases
+With custom alias

 How it works